-You and your fellow classmates come to Minerva from around the world to join a growing community.
-The student body at other American universities is drawn primarily from the United States, with unspoken quotas for students from other countries.
-At Minerva, there is no national, ethnic, or cultural group in the majority.
-Living within this incredible diversity fosters understanding that transcends borders, providing multicultural insight that will serve you long after graduation.
+Minerva students come from around the world to join a growing community.
+At Minerva, there is no single national, ethnic, or cultural group in the majority.
+Living within this incredible diversity fosters students’ maturity and understanding, providing multicultural insight that will serve you long after graduation.

-Though the student body is composed of a highly-diverse, international population, it is defined by a collective identity, with shared values and a unified sense of purpose.
-Together, you will develop a common intellectual language, a mutual understanding of how to think about — and approach — the world.
-This will become the basis for your collaborations at Minerva and during all your future endeavors.
+Though our student body is composed of a highly diverse, international population, Minerva students share a collective identity with unifying values and a sense of purpose.
+Together, you will develop a common intellectual language, a mutual understanding of how to think about—and approach—the world.
+This will become the basis for your collaborations at Minerva and your future endeavors.

-As you travel to each of the seven residential locations, your tight-knit cohort will also establish weekly rituals, organize interest-based groups, and build enduring bonds of friendship.
-Each new place offers incredible opportunities and daunting challenges.
+As you travel to each of the residential locations, your tight-knit cohort will also establish weekly rituals, organize interest-based groups, and build enduring bonds of friendship.
+Each new city offers incredible opportunities and daunting challenges.
 Together, you will explore distinct cultures, encounter different viewpoints, and overcome difficult obstacles.
-From cooking communal meals to organizing study groups, public performances, and overnight trips, your cohort becomes like an extended family.
+From cooking communal meals and meeting in study groups to hosting public performances and embracing the city around you, your cohort will become your extended family.

 Some of the most meaningful and memorable interactions are those you will have with your classmates.
-Living and learning together, you will share moments of discovery, challenge, adventure, and elation.
-From discussions and jam sessions in your residence hall to bonfires at the beach, these moments are the fabric from which deep, lasting relationships are formed.
+While living and learning together, you will share moments of discovery, challenge, adventure, and elation.
+From discussions and get-togethers in your residence hall to bonfires at the beach, these moments are the fabric from which deep, lasting relationships are formed.

 Breaking bread as a community has become a welcome tradition at Minerva.
 A way for you and your classmates to socialize, food is also a powerful medium for cultural understanding.
 Every week, the 10:01 banquet marks the end of class assignments with an assortment of recipes from around the world.
 On other nights, you will share simple techniques for preparing healthy and delicious meals, or indulge in elaborate feasts.
-For example, the annual Friendsgiving feast — a multicultural take on the Thanksgiving holiday in the U.S. — is a time for you, your classmates, and local staff to celebrate together over a delicious meal.
+For example, the annual Friendsgiving feast is a time for you, your classmates, and local staff to celebrate together over a delicious meal.

 Other regular gatherings in the residence halls involve sharing stories about personal journeys and perspectives.
-Each week, students, faculty, staff, and members of the broader community are invited to tell their unique tales of hardship, failure, resilience, joy, and triumph — often including intimate details — to broaden your exposure to different backgrounds and the richness of the human experience.
+Each week, students, faculty, and staff are invited to tell their unique tales of hardship, failure, resilience, joy, and triumph to broaden your exposure to different backgrounds and the richness of the human experience.

-In honor of the ancient celebration of our Roman goddess namesake, Minerva hosts an annual gathering of students, faculty, and staff — many attending virtually — each March.
-This seminal Minerva event is a time to toast individual and collective successes, and bond as a broader community.
+In honor of the ancient celebration of our Roman goddess namesake, Minerva hosts an annual gathering of students, faculty, and staff each March.
+This seminal Minerva event is a time to toast individual and collective successes and bond as a broader community.

 You and your cohort will find inspiration in the resources available in each city.
-From open-mic nights and poetry slams at local clubs to formal productions, like the 2016 Body & Brain Monologues, you will have opportunities to perform — or stage — live presentations of your talents and creations.
+From open-mic nights and poetry slams at local clubs to more formal productions, you will have diverse opportunities to perform your talents and creations.

 Publications and Creations

-As a Minerva student, you are also encouraged to develop your personal creative and analytical voice.
-Write a blog, record a podcast, illustrate a series, build a bicycle from raw components, or contribute to one of the many student-run publications.
-By the time you graduate, you will have produced and range of work that expresses your viewpoints and individuality.
+As a Minerva student, you are encouraged to develop your personal creative and analytical voice.
+Write a blog, record a podcast, illustrate a series, lead a workshop, or contribute to one of the many student-run publications, such as the student newspaper, the Quest.
+If you desire, by the time you graduate, you will be able to have produced a range of work that expresses your viewpoint and individuality.